 2017 law requiring the Department of Health and Human Services to develop a list of drugs essential to treating diabetes and requiring certain supply chain entities to report on these essential drugs: Nevada SB 539/Chapter 592, enacted June 15, 2017

 Since 2018, multiple states have enacted laws advancing wholesale prescription drug importation programs from Canada.
 As a first step towards implementation, states must design a safe, cost-saving approach to importation and achieve certification from the US Secretary of Health and Human Services.
+Read NASHP’s recommended changes to the Administration’s notice of proposed rulemaking for importation of certain prescription drugs from Canada.

 The US Department of Health and Human Services and the Food and Drug Administration published two potential pathways for safe importation in July of 2019: Safe Importation Action Plan,July 31, 2019